 Our segment results are presented in accordance with HSBC Group accounting and reporting policies, which apply IFRSs as issued by the IASB.
-As a result, our segment results are prepared and presented using financial information prepared on the Group Reporting Basis as operating results are monitored and reviewed, trends are evaluated and decisions about allocating resources, such as employees, are primarily made on this basis.
+As a result, our segment results are prepared and presented using financial information prepared on the Group Reporting Basis.
 We continue, however, to monitor capital adequacy and report to regulatory agencies on a U.S. GAAP basis.
+Our Chief Executive Officer, who is the chief operating decision maker, primarily uses segment profit (loss) before income tax under the Group Reporting Basis in monitoring and assessing segment performance, evaluating trends, and deciding how to allocate resources, such as employees.